GuaRaN123/streetroleplay/README.md

 <ul>
   <li>Please test everything, gamemode is not fully ready for working
- there are some minor(Small) bugs with sql on factionvehicle/playervehicle i dont have time right now to continue to contribute.</li>
+ there are some minor(Small) bugs with sql on factionvehicle/playervehicle i dont have time right now to continue to contribute.
+  There's problem with secret word on logging that shit need to be either fixed or removed.</li>
 </ul>